1

 “To live long and achieve happiness, cultivate faith in God, the art of well-being, and embrace the wisdom of a balanced life.”

-Creating a longevity-ready society not only involves prioritizing preventive healthcare, early detection, and intervention for age-related concerns but also holds the promise of a healthier, more vibrant future for all.
+Creating a longevity-ready society involves prioritizing preventive healthcare, early detection, and intervention for age-related concerns and holds the promise of a healthier, more vibrant future for all.

 This includes promoting healthy lifestyles, ensuring access to affordable healthcare, and advancing research on aging.